Rajathesh2002/invoice-reconciliation-dashboard-excel-vba/README.md

 ## 🎯 Project Objective
-This Excel VBA project simulates the workflow of a seo-dashboard-tracker.
-It automates the cleaning of dealership warranty invoice data, highlights invalid claims, and generates a clean submission report along with a visual dashboard.
+This Excel VBA project simulates a real-world SEO dashboard tracker.
+It automates keyword position tracking, traffic trend monitoring, and click-through rate (CTR) analysis.
+The tool highlights performance drops and generates visual summaries using charts and slicers – designed for beginner SEO analytics and GA4-style reporting.

 ---